tomeaves-dev/sdl2-template/README.md

 **That's it!** The setup command will:
 - Install vcpkg and all dependencies automatically
 - Optionally disconnect from template repo and create your own
+- Let you rename the project from "SDL2Template" to whatever you want
 - Build the project
 - Get you ready to start developing